PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 Given I am a merchant in a multistore context, when I am in a specific shop context in the back-office and if the URL of the shop has been configured, then I want to be able to see the shop URL and click on it to see the front-office.

-**Configure shop URL link**

-When a shop without a configured URL is selected, a link "configure shop URL" is displayed and opens the store's URL page edition

-**User acceptance test**

-Given I am a merchant in a multistore context, when I am in a specific shop context in the back-office and if the URL of the shop has not been configured, then I want to be able to configure the URL of my shop.

 **Context drop-down**
 DESIGN:https://invis.io/QPWKQY5DV79#/410364468_All_Shops_Dropdown